Forest Green Rovers F.C.: Green credentials

 In 2018 Forest Green Rovers became the first football club in the world to be certified carbon neutral under the United Nations Framework Convention on Climate Change (UNFCCC) initiative Climate Neutral Now.

 The United Nations has recognised Forest Green Rovers as the world's first carbon-neutral football club and it was described by FIFA as the "greenest team in the world".

 In September 2020, Spain and Arsenal fullback Héctor Bellerín became the second-largest shareholder in the club.

 On 2 August 2021, Forest Green Rovers announced a new partnership with clean energy and electric vehicle YouTube channel, Fully Charged and named their pitch accordingly to The Fully Charged New Lawn.

+In 2023, Forest Green Rovers were ranked first among all English Football League clubs for environmental sustainability by Sport Positive Leagues, achieving a high score across the organisation.

 Colours and crest

 The previous club badge was very similar to the FC Barcelona badge.
 The flag of St. George appeared on both badges, showing his links to England as well as Catalonia.
 Rovers' home kit for many years was a black and white striped shirt with black shorts.

 In May 2011, the club released a consultation for supporters inviting opinions on the club's decision to change its badge.
 The new badge was used from the beginning of the 2011–12 season.

 On 2 July 2012, it was announced that the club would change its home strip from its traditional black and white stripes to a lime green shirt with black shorts and socks.
 The decision to move away from the traditional black and white stripes proved controversial with many supporters.
 The away strip was also changed to an all-white kit with the dates '1899–2012' near the neckline of the kit to indicate the years when the club first played in an all-white kit and the decision to bring it back in 2012.

 In the summer of 2014 the home strip was changed to lime green and black stripes on the front, with a plain green back, green shorts and black and green striped socks in order to align with sponsor Ecotricity's marketing colours.
 On 19 August 2014, the new away strip was announced, which would be a modern version of the traditional home strip of black and white striped shirt, black shorts and red socks.

 In 2021, the team became the first in the world to play in a football kit made from a composite material consisting of recycled plastic and coffee grounds.